h4x3rotab/dstack-teekit/README.md

 This repository implements RA-HTTPS and RA-WSS, a set of protocols for connecting to Secure Enclaves and Trusted Execution Environments.

+## Background

-By default, browsers have no way of verifying they are connected to a TEE, because they don't expose certificate information to the web page that can use to prove a connection terminates inside the enclave.
-This breaks the security and privacy, since SSL proxies (like Cloudflare) can trivially see and modify traffic to the TEE.
+By default, web pages have no way of verifying they are connected to a TEE, because browsers don't expose certificate information that proves a connection terminates inside the enclave.
+This breaks security and privacy properties of TEEs, since proxies like Cloudflare can trivially see and modify traffic that goes through them.

+To work around this, TEE application hosts typically insert a proxy in front of the TEE that verifies the connection into the enclave, but this just moves trust assumptions to the proxy instead.

-This package includes a built-in secure channel that authenticates the TEE and ensures it's running up-to-date hardware, entirely from in the browser.
+This repository provides a library that web pages can use to establish a secure channel into Intel TDX/SGX, that authenticates the TEE and ensures it's running up-to-date firmware, entirely from within the browser.

-This makes it possible to build verifiable, private web applications, where neither the developer nor host of the application can see your data, and end users can verify the code they are interacting with.

-It also makes it possible to build composable backends for web applications, private AI clouds, private sync backends for local-first software, and other kinds of software with privacy and composability guarantees.
+This makes it possible to build browser applications that connect to a verifiable, privacy-preserving backend.

 ## Components

-- ra-https-tunnel:
+- ra-https-tunnel: Establishes encrypted channels into TEEs.
   - Encrypted HTTP requests via a `fetch`-compatible API
   - Encrypted WebSockets via a `WebSocket`-compatible API
   - ServiceWorker for upgrading HTTP requests from a browser page to use the encrypted channel
-- ra-https-qvl:
-  - Lightweight, WebCrypto-based SGX/TDX quote verification library
+- ra-https-qvl: WebCrypto-based SGX/TDX quote verification library
   - Validates the full chain of trust from the root CA, down to report binding
-  - Embedded CRL/TCB validation that can be used from your browser
+  - Includes embedded CRL/TCB validation that can be used from your browser
 - ra-https-demo:
   - A [demo application](https://ra-https.vercel.app/) that supports
     HTTPS and WSS requests over the encrypted channel, both with and without